ckormanyos/wide-integer/README.md

 in the signed integer type.
   - The signed extension _will not_ be a breaking change.
   - Existing code using unsigned integer types will remain unchanged.
-  - Performance of the unsigned code will is not expected to be be significantly (or at all) degraded.
+  - Performance of the unsigned code is not expected to be be significantly (or at all) degraded.

 ---